Jump to navigation

 Ray Coppinger, a founding member of the faculty, was a leader in establishing Hampshire's emphasis on student inquiry and research.
 The Ray and Lorna Coppinger Endowment was established in 2006 to support student and student-faculty collaborative research in the cognitive and biological sciences.
 Income from the endowment is awarded competitively in response to proposals from students or faculty.
 Proposals that concern animal behavior, comparative cognition, evolution, ecology, or environmental science are given priority, but the program is not restricted to these areas.

 The Coppinger Fund supports independent student research or student-faculty collaborative research in the fields of animal behavior, wildlife biology, comparative cognition, evolution, ecology, or environmental science.
 These areas are given priority, but the program is not restricted to those research areas.
 Proposals from students must have the support of a faculty supervisor or mentor.
-Funds can be used for equipment, travel to field sites, supplies, or other direct research expenses.
+Funds can be used for equipment, travel to field sites, housing, transport, supplies, or other direct research expenses.
 See application guidelines below.

 The sponsoring faculty member will need to provide a letter that describes the internship or assistantship and the student's role and responsibilities.
 If the student intends to work with a non-Hampshire faculty member, the student must provide a letter of support from the faculty member with whom the work will be done, and from a Hampshire College faculty member overseeing and approving the student's plans and budget.